 Antifragility & risk #

-Risk is probability times consequence #
+Risk is not probability times consequence #

 Via negativa #

-Concentrate on what a thing is not, rather than on what it is.
-Not everything can be said or explained; the definition is indirect.
 In practice, in a complex system, it is a matter of what not to do rather than what to do.
 Less is more, and things can always be added later; removing rarely harms a complex system.
-Remove what is fragile.
+Remove what is fragile and you are left with the robust.

 Skin in the game is a filter #

-Skin in the game is a filter, because we learn almost nothing from our own mistakes or anyone else’s.
-Rather, we get eliminated from the environments we don’t fit.
+We get eliminated from the environments we don’t fit.
 By taking risks we find, by trial and error, where we do fit — like a blind man guided by a white stick.
-And it is the system that learns, not us: it selects those who do not make certain errors.
-Bad drivers end up in the cemetery — the system selects, not the individual.
+And it is the system that learns, not us: it selects those who did not make certain errors, whether or not any of them understood why.
+Bad drivers end up in the cemetery, and the roads get safer without a single bad driver having improved.

 When being wrong costs nothing #